-At a movie theatre last week, during the commercials that preceded the movie we had paid to see, I literally jumped in my seat and gasped out loud as I viewed, for the first time, images of a young man who, in the previous few seconds is seen picking up and glancing at his phone on the passenger seat of the car he’s driving, ram into something.
+In 2016, at a movie theatre, during the commercials that preceded the movie we had paid to see, I literally jumped in my seat and gasped out loud as I viewed, for the first time, images of a young man who, in the previous few seconds is seen picking up and glancing at his phone on the passenger seat of the car he’s driving, ram into something.
 Air bags implode and one can only imagine the horrendous scene that unfolds prior to us seeing the same young man – Andrew – confined to a wheelchair in a hospital room, being attended to by a kind young nurse who wipes away his drool and then offers to move him towards the window to take a look at the nice day outside.
 Unable to show or voice appreciation, his vacant stare reminds us of the life sentence he will likely serve for indulging in a moment of curiosity and taking his eyes off the road.
 So moved was I by this powerful 60 second commercial created by Ontario’s Ministry of Transportation, that I contacted them about how I could help spread the word.

 I learnt that the Ministry is targeting distracted driving this summer with a powerful marketing campaign that urges people to #PutDownThePhone.

 Although cell phone related distractions are huge, cell phones are not the only problem causing distracted driving deaths in Ontario.
 Deaths that have more than doubled since 2000.
 Distracted driving occurs any time that we take our eyes off the road and certainly any time we take our hands off the wheel.